 Bonus tip: Try competing streaming services

 Each of these streaming services offers loads of great content.
-For example, Amazon’s Prime Video features great original series including The Marvelous Mrs. Maisel, The Man in the High Castle, and Homecoming.
-You’ll find hit TV shows like Game of Thrones and The Sopranos on HBO Now, while Hulu is known for releasing new episodes of some of the most popular shows around a day or so after they are aired on TV.
+For example, Amazon’s Prime Video features great original series including The Marvelous Mrs. Maisel, The Boys, and Homecoming.
+You’ll find hit TV shows like Game of Thrones, Friends, and The Sopranos on HBO Max, while Hulu is known for releasing new episodes of some of the most popular shows around a day or so after they are aired on TV.

 So switching from one streaming service to another, taking advantage of free trials when they are available, might be a better option than focusing just on Netflix.